miso-lims/walkthroughs/_includes/libraries-to-library-aliquots.md

 <img srg="pics/plain-flow-library-aliquot.svg"/>
 {% endif %}

-In this exercise, we will create 4 library aliquots from the libraries we made previously.
+In this exercise, we will create library aliquots from the libraries we made previously.

-1. On the _Libraries_ page, check all the libraries just created.
+1. On the _Libraries_ page, check {% if include.detailed == true %}all five{% else %}both{% endif %}
+   of the libraries you created.
 1. From the toolbar, select _Make aliquots_.
 Click _Create_ in the dialog.
   * Note that the _Make aliquots_ option is also available after bulk creating or bulk editing libraries.